abulseed/react-gist-api/README.md

 5- Stateful components have a loading element included for when the state is being loaded from the API.

-6- Components that communicate with the API has an error handling logic to show an error message in case an error happens.
+6- Components that communicate with the API has an error handling functionality injected to it to show an error message modal.

 ## Tech Stack